-The directors, on behalf of the Company, are responsible for the other information included in the Company's annual report.
+The directors, on behalf of the Company, are responsible for the other information included in the Company's annual financial statements.
+Other information includes the Company Information and Directors' Report.
 Our opinion on the financial statements does not cover any other information and we do not express any form of assurance conclusion thereon.